Last Updated on 14 January 2026 by Cycloscope

 best touring saddle with sloped point

-The sloping shape of the Selle SMP saddles is their distinctive tract and a unicum among the saddle makers’ scene.
-The sloped point, together with one of the widest cut-outs on the market, make this saddle the winner in the pressure point relief competition, although not for everyone.
+The sloping shape of the Selle SMP saddles is their distinctive trait and a unicum in the world of saddle makers.
+The sloped point, together with one of the widest cut-outs on the market, makes this saddle the winner in the pressure point relief competition, although not for everyone.

-Each of us being unique, this kind of shape might not work in the same way for everyone, although Selle SMP has a wide gamma of sizes.
-In some cases, playing with the saddle position though is enough to find the sweet spot and let this saddle do its work, which is to be comfy with every riding position, including the most aggressive ones.
+Since we are all unique, this shape might not work the same way for everyone, though Selle SMP offers a wide range of sizes.
+In some cases, adjusting the saddle position is enough to find the sweet spot and let this saddle do its work: be comfy in every riding position, including the most aggressive ones.

 Chromag Trailmaster DT

-The Chromag Trailmaster DT is not as famous as other saddles described above, but with its low price tag and solid construction is definitely a player to consider.
+The Chromag Trailmaster DT is not as famous as the other saddles described above, but with its low price tag and solid construction, it’s definitely a player to consider.

-Its main peculiarity is the extended length, which can result in better control on technical terrains, making this a great pick for off-road lovers.
+Its main peculiarity is its extended length, which can improve control on technical terrain, making this a great pick for off-road lovers.

 Ergon SMC